HappyFrowl/documentation/Linux/StorageManagement.md

     * gives more info than `which`

 - `stat`
-    - Display file or file system status
+    - Display file or filesystem status
     - Output includes details like:
     -   File name
     -   File size